laubzega/tiny_printf_6502/README.md

 All options | 644| 885

 When building for systems with available zero page locations, 26 bytes are moved from "DATA" to "ZEROPAGE" segment, further reducing the total size.
 Otherwise just three pointers (6 bytes) on the zeropage are required.

+## Wait, has it been tested?!

+There is some 50+ tests being run using sim6502 from cc65 whenever you type make.
+See test/ for details.

+## Great, no bugs then!

+lol